lowcoder-org/lowcoder/docs/lowcoder-extension/custom-component.md

 ## Prerequisites

-* Good understanding of how to build an app in Lowcoder.
+* Good understanding of how to build an app in OpenFlower.
 * Familiar with HTML/CSS/JS and the React.js library.

 ## Basics

 Drag a **Custom component** onto the canvas.
-By default, Lowcoder adds a title box, a text box, and two buttons into it, as shown below.
+By default, OpenFlower adds a title box, a text box, and two buttons into it, as shown below.
 You can modify **Data** and **Code** in the **Properties** pane to tailor it according to your requirements.

 {% hint style="info" %}
 Click the border instead of the inside area to select a **Custom component** and display its property settings.